vantage6/vantage6-workshop/learners/setup.md

 title: Setup
 ---

-The vantage6 has requirements on hardware and software to run its server and node instances.
+Vantage6 has hardware and software requirements in order to run the vantage6 node(s) and/or server.
 As for the detailed requirements, please refer to the [vantage6 documentation](https://docs.vantage6.ai/en/main/node/requirements.html).

 For now, we just need to focus on the software setup.